xuyongzhi/dynamic_pointnet/utils_xyz/README.md

 - [ ] Add calculate nearest aim_block index for missed base valid block index. in get_bidxmap() in block_data_prep_util.py
       Or just do no feature back propogation for missed base blocks.
 Currently, I use random aim_block index to test program.
 But this is wrong.
 - [ ] In the obj generated from prh5, color is wrong
-- [ ] There are many empty blocks  eg. 2t7WUuJeko7 region1

 - [ ] In Qi's complementaion, 3 nearest balls are fused in back-propogated.
 I only use one.
 What is the right way.
 - [ ] Add GlobalSubBaseBLOCK configuration check in get_data_larger_block